Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Conclusion

 \section{Conclusion}

 We propose \ourmethod{}, a novel framework to empower general-purpose LLMs with modular and collaborative knowledge.
-We first present specialized language models trained on various domains and sources of knowledge, and propose three knowledge filters to ensure knowledge quality.
-We then propose \emph{bottom-up} and \emph{top-down} approaches to integrate modular specialized LMs with general-purpose LLMs to enable multi-domain knowledge synthesis and grounding in external information when necessary.
+We first present knowledge cards, specialized LMs trained on various domains and sources of knowledge, and propose three knowledge selectors to ensure knowledge quality.
+We then propose \emph{bottom-up} and \emph{top-down} approaches to integrate knowledge cards with general-purpose LLMs to enable multi-domain knowledge synthesis and grounding in external information when necessary.
 Extensive experiments demonstrate that \ourmethod{} outperforms vanilla LLMs, retrieval LMs, and generated knowledge prompting approaches across three tasks and six datasets, showcasing its ability to integrate multiple sources of information, efficiently update LLM's knowledge, and more.
 We envision \ourmethod{} as a community-driven initiative to empower general-purpose LLMs with modular and collaborative knowledge.